Who is the Top Investor In ICICI Bank Limited (IBN)?

 The top institutional shareholder in the company is Morgan Stanley with over 58.51 million shares valued at $869.49 million.
 The investor’s holdings represent 1.70% of the IBN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Harding Loevner LLC with 51.11 million shares valued at $759.47 million to account for 1.48% of the shares outstanding.
 The other top investors are Invesco Ltd. which holds 40.12 million shares representing 1.16% and valued at over $596.25 million, while Capital International Investors holds 0.90% of the shares totaling 31.16 million with a market value of $463.08 million.

-ICICI Bank Limited (NYSE: IBN) is 16.69% higher on its value in year-to-date trading and has touched a low of $6.86 and a high of $18.47 in the current 52-week trading range.
+ICICI Bank Limited (NYSE: IBN) is 13.26% higher on its value in year-to-date trading and has touched a low of $6.86 and a high of $18.47 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The IBN stock was last observed hovering at around $16.78 in the last trading session, with the day’s gains setting it 0.56% off its average median price target of $18.42 for the next 12 months.
-It is also 25.58% off the consensus price target high of $23.30 offered by 42 analysts, but current levels are -13.26% lower than the price target low of $15.31 for the same period.
+The IBN stock was last observed hovering at around $17.44 in the last trading session, with the day’s loss setting it -0.61% off its average median price target of $18.42 for the next 12 months.
+It is also 27.77% off the consensus price target high of $23.30 offered by 42 analysts, but current levels are -9.93% lower than the price target low of $15.31 for the same period.

-The stock witnessed a -1.25% loss in the last 1 month and extending the period to 3 months gives it a 25.38%, and is 2.97% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.43% over the week and 1.83% over the month.
+The stock witnessed a -4.43% loss in the last 1 month and extending the period to 3 months gives it a 20.47%, and is -0.77% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.51% over the week and 1.86% over the month.

 ICICI Bank Limited (IBN) Analyst Forecasts